Tre'Von Johnson

-Early years
+Early life

 Johnson attended Hunter High School, where he was a two-way play at running back and safety.
 As a senior, he registered 98 carries for 633 yards, 11 touchdowns and 2 interceptions.
 He earned second-team All-region and 5A honorable-mention All-state honors.

-He accepted a football scholarship from Weber State University.
+Johnson accepted a football scholarship from Weber State University.
 As a freshman, he 38 tackles (14 solo) and 2 tackles for loss.
-The next year he started in 11 games at safety, recording 62 tackles (fourth on the team), 3.5 tackles for loss, one quarterback pressure and one pass defensed.
-Against Portland State University, he had 14 tackles (seven solo).
+The next year, he started in 11 games at safety, recording 62 tackles (fourth on the team), 3.5 tackles for loss, one quarterback pressure and one pass defensed.
+Against Portland State University, he made 14 tackles (seven solo).

-As a junior, he was moved to linebacker, tallying 10 starts, 66 tackles (fourth on the team),4.5 sacks (sixth in the conference), 9.5 tackles for loss (eighth in the conference).
-Against the University of Montana, he had 13 tackles and 1.5 tackles for loss.
+As a junior, he was moved to linebacker, tallying 10 starts, 66 tackles (fourth on the team), 4.5 sacks (sixth in the conference), 9.5 tackles for loss (eighth in the conference).
+Against the University of Montana, he recorded 13 tackles and 1.5 tackles for loss.

 As a senior, he posted 92 tackles, 4.5 sacks (led the team), 12.5 tackles for loss (sixth in the conference).
 Against the University of South Dakota, he made 15 tackles.